oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of user data or correlation attacks by passive observers are a concern.

-To encrypt the SD-JWT when transmitted over an insecure channel, implementers MAY use JSON Web Encryption (JWE) [@!RFC7516] by nesting the SD-JWT as the plaintext payload of a JWE.
+To encrypt an SD-JWT or SD-JWT+KB during transit over potentially insecure or leakage-prone channels, implementers MAY use JSON Web Encryption (JWE) [@!RFC7516], encapsulating the SD-JWT or SD-JWT+KB as the plaintext payload of the JWE.
 Especially, when an SD-JWT is transmitted via a URL and information may be stored/cached in the browser or end up in web server logs, the SD-JWT SHOULD be encrypted using JWE.

 ## Decoy Digests {#decoy_digests_privacy}